 Most items on the site are scale-specific, and within a given scale, some are gauge specific.
 Sorting out the gauge specific and non-specific items is on-going, so in 4mm scale for example you may need to filter on both 4mm – all scales and 4mm – 00, EM, P4 to find some items.
 You may assume that all items listed as 4mm – P4 are also suitable for S4.
 Items are allocated to scale and gauge according to the form in which they are supplied.
 Thus, Comet loco frames and chassis packs are listed for 00 only, but may be used in EM and P4 by changing the frame spacers.

 The text string you enter in the search box is looked for in the product titles and the information on the product pages.
 Hits are counted when the string is found anywhere, not just as a whole “word” or at the start of a phrase or sentence.
 For example, entering SC001 will find products SC001, SC0011, SC0012 etc. It will also find S4/KS2, because SC0017 is mentioned in the product description.
 It would also find BSC001 etc, if such a string existed.
 It’s best to avoid plurals: e.g. buffer will find both buffer and buffers, but buffers will not find buffer.
-Wildcards are not permitted, e.g. entering SC00* or SC00? will not find anything.
+Non-alphanumeric characters are ignored, so the usual wildcards don’t work, e.g. SC00* or SC00? are treated as SC00.
 Multiple words are allowed, and all have to be present for a hit.
 Case is irrelevant.
-Use the product categories, manufacturer, railway company, scale and price filters if you get too many hits.
+Use the product category, scale, railway company, manufacturer and price filters if you get too many hits.
+Note that you have to do a search before you can use the filters, so if for example you want to find all our Midland Railway products, do a blank search (which will find all products) then use the railway company filter.
 And do check your spelling – Bulleid is not spelt Bullied!

 The site does not have live stock levels at present.
 However, if there is only one of a particular item left, either because it’s about to be discontinued, or supply is (very) sporadic, then the site will stop you ordering more than one.